Raising Capital under Rule 506(B) and Rule 506(C)

 Real Estate Syndication Offerings under Rule 506(B)

-Considered to be the most popular amongst syndications.
+Considered to be the most popular amongst syndication deals.
 Rule 506(b) allows issuers to issue endless securities and raise an immeasurable amount of money from an unlimited number of investors as long as they meet the following requirements:

 • No advertising to public markets or general solicitation